Anas-Elhounsri/MetaCheck/README.md

 `python -m metacheck.cli --input https://github.com/tidyverse/tidyverse
 `

-or if you wish to analyze in batches, you to run
+or if you wish to analyze in batches, you need to run

 `python -m metacheck.cli --input repositories.json
 `